BradleyCanty/DIY-21700-Battery-System/README.md

 3) an off-vehicle charging station\
    [PUT IMAGE HERE]

 **This is a complete and working system:** I have built and tested multiple battery system configurations, and have 3D printed all CAD models to ensure they work as intended.
+Additionally, if you want to make changes to the prebuilt configurations, then you are free to do so: all CAD files (Solidworks part files and STLs) and PCB design files (KiCad project files) are included in this repo for your personal use.

 ## Purpose
 The parametric nature of this system allows designing and building a battery system specific to your vehicle's requirements.
 As such, **the value add of this system is threefold:**